Kimpton Hotel & Restaurant, 200 Rooms

 It's now easier than ever to get from Denver International Airport to downtown Denver.

-At a cost of $9 each way, travelers can use the new rail service, known as the A Line, from the airport to Denver Union Station and vice versa courtesy of the Regional Transportation District (RTD), metro Denver's public transit provider.
+At a cost of $10.50 each way (with discounts available), travelers can use the new rail service, known as the A Line, from the airport to Denver Union Station and vice versa courtesy of the Regional Transportation District (RTD), metro Denver's public transit provider.

 The airport rail has six stops along the way and takes approximately 37 minutes.
 It opened on April 22, 2016.